 Viewing the Released Messages Log

-As well as viewing held messages, you can display a log of held messages that have been released or rejected:
+As well as viewing held messages, you can display a log of held messages that have been released or rejected.
+To view the released message log:

-- Click on the View button and click on the Hold Release Log menu item.
+- Click on the Hold Release Log menu item.
 The following detail is included in these logs:

 Field Description Operator Displays the email address of the user who took action to release the message.
 Time Displays the time that the message was released.
 Message From (Envelope) Displays the message's sender as detailed in the envelope and header respectively.
 Message From (Header) To Displays the message's recipient.
 Subject Displays the message's subject.
 Hold Reason Displays the description of the policy that caused the message to be held.
 Route Displays the message's route (e.g. inbound or outbound).
 Size Displays the message's size.
 Action Displays if the message was rejected or released.
 Information Displays any additional information available about the message.